codexagon/process-monitor/README.md

 # Process Monitor

-A basic process monitor for Linux.
+A basic process monitor for Linux written in C. Displays real-time process information by reading from the `/proc/` filesystem.

 ## Building
 ```bash